 When I need it, how I need it and where I want it

-61% of European consumers are still scratch cooking at home, 10% have started doing this and 20% claim to be doing this more frequently.
+97% of European consumers are still scratch cooking at home, 15% have started doing this, 18% claim to be doing this more frequently and only 1% have stopped (Global Data)

 Consumers are looking for helpful cheats in meal preparation, inspiration and planning.